Dual Diagnosis Treatment Fairmont, WV

 Valley Healthcare System - 14.9 miles from Fairmont, WV

-Valley Healthcare System is a dual-diagnosis treatment center in Morgantown, WV that provides treatment for mental health and substance abuse disorders that include bipolar disorder as well as thought disorders.
+Valley Healthcare System is a dual-diagnosis treatment center in Morgantown, West Virginia that offers treatment services for substance use and mental health disorders that include bipolar disorder as well as anorexia.

 Address: 301 Scott Avenue, Morgantown, WV 26508 in Monongalia County